MarianBabic/JSVulnerabilitiesDetector/README.md

 ## Known Issues

-TODO
+None.

 ## Release Notes

-### 0.0.7
+### 0.1.0

-Alpha version demonstrating that this extension utilising language server is installable and runnable.
-Functionality is under development.
+First version demonstrating that this extension utilising language server detects and highlights suspicious and potentionally vulnerable code in Javascript and Typescript files.